 Season 2, episode 4 – Infinite and Steph Yu discuss some of the looming questions raised by the “Pupil Weighting Factors Report” prepared by the University of Vermont for Vermont’s Agency of Education, including; What’s the best way to get resources to the kids who need them? and What does improving outcomes/success look like?
 Their discussion also explores broader questions about who gets to decide how funds are used at the local level, the paradox of the “magnet” elementary schools in Burlington’s Old North End neighborhood; how much we can realistically expect from schools to meet the needs of our children with the highest needs; and larger systemic steps toward taking collective responsibility for getting children’s needs met.

-Back to Freedom School – Ongoing conversations about education equity in the State of Vermont If you fail our students, you fail our society…...
+Hosted by Infinite Culcleasure Back to Freedom School – Ongoing conversations about education equity in the State of Vermont If you fail our students,...